 The most hyped problem in the graphic designer fraternity is that of hitting a creative block.
 There will be times when you are working on a project but cannot find your way ahead.
-This can be due to lack of inspiration or incomplete brief, or sheer fatigue.
+This can be due to a lack of inspiration or incomplete brief, or sheer fatigue.
 But you cannot use this as an excuse and stop work or deliver bad-quality designs.

 11. Offering More than Just Designing:

 As the digital marketing world expands, the services start to overlap.
 Clients are now preferring multitalented people who can cater to almost all of their needs.
 As a designer, you will find clients asking for website development, or content writing, or even SEO services from you.
-This may be due to the lack of their understanding about your work or the services they need.
+This may be due to the lack of understanding about your work or the services they need.
 Or can also be because they want a one-stop solution service provider.

 Solution: Sadly, there is no easy solution to this.
 The first option is that you can say no to them upfront.
 If you are a professional designer earning good, then you can offer this.
 The other way around is to deliver to them what they ask for.
 It is always good to pick up varied skills as a designer.
 Such projects can always be instrumental in that.
 Also, there are many good integrated solution providers out there that you can take help off.
 You need not do everything from scratch, instead just manage these tools to get desired results.
 This will have a threefold advantage: you will not have to say no to the client, learn different skills, and earn money.

 The most common two problems of graphic designers we have kept in last as these are something that cannot be solved quickly.
 Time and again, you will come across clients who will ask you to design at gunpoint.
 There will also be some stubborn clients who will get work done from you but not pay up.
 Such transactional issues will be a part of your life if you are pursuing a freelance graphic design career.